 Westcott Family Property Since 1803 Becomes Part Of Westcott Beach State Park

-Westcott Beach had long been part of the Wescott family going back to their building a farm on Chestnut Ridge in 1803.
-In the 1930s, then owner Charles Wescott would operate it as a private beach charging .25¢ admission per vehicle.
+Westcott Beach had long been part of the Wescott family, going back to their building a farm on Chestnut Ridge in 1803.
+In the 1930s, then-owner Charles Wescott would operate it as a private beach charging .25¢ admission per vehicle.
 Within a few years, an effort was underway by the Thousand Islands Park Commission, then headed by Watertown’s Mayor Charles Winslow, to develop it as a state park.
 Wescott would pass away at the age of 70 in March of 1945, just one year before the park opened to the public.

 We have eleven small state parks within the limits of Jefferson County and these should be developed to meet the needs of the tourists, in fact the proposed Westcott Beach park comprising about 150 acres near Campbell’s Point on the shore of Lake Ontario and proposed Wells Island Park of about 2,500 acres should be acquired and developed under the supervision of the Thousand Islands State Park commission.

-The following year, the Civilian Conservation Corp camp at Fishers Landing looked like it was going to be closed by federal authorities, drawing sharp protest from the Thousand Islands Park Commission.
+The following year, the Civilian Conservation Corp camp at Fishers Landing looked like it was going to be closed by federal authorities, drawing a sharp protest from the Thousand Islands Park Commission.
 The Times would state—

 The move to eliminate the camp would preclude the park commission’s proposed purchase and development of the Westcott beach area to the west of Campbell’s Point on Lake Ontario, according to the commission chairman.